MikeRogers0/MikeRogersIO/source/blog/2020-04-04-where-to-host-ruby-on-rails-app-in-2020.html.md

 ## Conclusion

-Heroku still remains my favourite service for Ruby on Rails, though I was also fairly impressed with AWS Elastic Beakstalk.
+Heroku still remains my favourite service for Ruby on Rails, though I was also fairly impressed with AWS Elastic Beanstalk.
 If I was required to maintain a server I'd consider going down the Kubernetes on Digital Ocean route.